 The DC Circulator provides public transportation to the District’s main attractions and most lively neighborhoods for business, culture and entertainment at a cost of only $1.
 The system consists of six distinct routes across Washington, DC, and even into Rosslyn, VA, and provides close to five million trips a year.
-The Circulator services each stop every 10 minutes, providing simple, fast and affordable transit to residents, commuters and visitors around the nation’s capital.
+DC Circulator services each stop every 10 minutes, providing simple, fast and affordable transit to residents, commuters and visitors around the nation’s capital.

-Celebrating more than a decade of affordable, comfortable and efficient service, the Circulator system continues to expand and is now the fourth-largest bus system in the region.
+Celebrating more than a decade of affordable, comfortable and efficient service, the DC Circulator system continues to expand and is now the fourth-largest bus system in the region.
 In 2015 the system expanded with new service along the National Mall.
 Through a partnership between DDOT, DCST and National Park Service (NPS), the Circulator provides visitors, commuters and residents door-to-door transportation to more than 25 museums, monuments, and memorials along the National Mall.

 The DC Circulator delivers affordable, comfortable and efficient bus service that connects people to business, culture and entertainment throughout the District.